 I looked the same info at the WorldBank and checked the Sub Saharan Africa, and found out the below picture:

 It doesn’t seem South Africa have that kind of score as per the score mentioned in Whitepaper.
 Lack of detail?
-Or lack of hard work to mention any exemption when taking in general?
+Or lack of hard work to indicate any exemption when taking in general?
 You can decide.

 3. Many partners but no proofs

-Similarly, there are no proofs (or links) in the partnership with RocketBody, aimedis, nordea, etc.
+Similarly, there are no proofs (or links) in the partnership with RocketBody, aimedis, Nordea, etc.

 4. Using data from different sources, but how to get that data?

 It is said that they would be using data from a large number of patients, etc. But there is no mention of how they would be getting those data, neither any solid partnership right now to prove it.

 Whether you want to believe in the promise of a future where they receive these data is up to you ultimately.